NAORU CAST IRON LAPPING SYSTEM NAORU

 As you slide the stone to and fro, it may start to feel sticky or gooey, in which case you should add a little water.

-Conversely, if you add too much water it may start to feel smooth or slippery, in which case you should add some more powder.
+to feel smooth or slippery, in which case you should add some more powder.

-Get this balance right and you will be able to use the plate effectively without wasting powder.
+Get this balance right and you will be able to use the plate effectively without wasting

 Parts where the lines get erased show where the lapping plate has made contact, i.e. where flattening has been performed correctly.